briantanabe/project-log/projects/Sour Candy.md

 # Project 1: Homemade Sour Candy

+## Overview
-**This is an engineering log**, so you might ask why I'm documenting the process of making sour candy.
+**This is an engineering log**, so why am I documenting the process of making sour candy?
 Simply put, [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)  is hard, and documentation is harder.
-My hope is that starting with easier projects will let me  focus on learning how to **phrase and describe my progress real time**.
-So off to the races!
+My hope is that starting with easier projects will let me  focus on learning how to *phrase and describe my progress real time.*

-## Overview
+**I  love sour patch kids**, and after hitting [Google](http://www.grouprecipes.com/137183/homemade-sour-patch-kids.html), it looked pretty straightforward.
+I'm sure it will be harder than it looks (*[ahem](https://www.youtube.com/watch?v=ppi0khS0s_8)*), so I decided to just try something to fail.

 *Started on Tuesday, April 13 at 8:30PM*

-**I  LOVE sour patch kids**, and after hitting [Google](http://www.grouprecipes.com/137183/homemade-sour-patch-kids.html), it looked pretty straightforward.
-I'm sure it will be harder than it looks (*[ahem](https://www.youtube.com/watch?v=ppi0khS0s_8)*), so I decided to just give it a try!

 ## Goals
 The goals here are pretty straightforward: